cfpb/grasshopper/docs/tiger_data_spec.md

 # ElasticSearch Address TIGER Data Schema

+## Description

 Data is stored in Elasticsearch, by convention in an index called `census` with type `addrfeat`.
 Data format is GeoJSON objects with the following structure:

 * type: "Feature"
 * geometry: GeoJSON geometry representation